 ABET criteria are outcomes-based.
 That is, rather than itemizing courses to be taken or other “teaching inputs,” the criteria describe what students are expected to know and be able to do by the time of graduation.
 These relate to the knowledge, skills, and behaviors that students acquire as they progress through the program.

 Working through ABET supports CMAA’s mission because the adequacy and quality of tomorrow’s professional workforce is among the most frequently cited concerns in the CM industry.
-CMAA is dedicated to career-long education and professional development, beginning with supporting more than 40 student chapters and continuing through the Construction Manager In Training (CMIT) program up to the Certified Construction Manager (CCM) credential for the most accomplished CM practitioners.
+CMAA is dedicated to career-long education and professional development, beginning with supporting more than 40 student chapters and continuing through the Construction Manager-in-Training (CMIT) program and up to the Certified Construction Manager (CCM) credential for the most accomplished CM practitioners.

 By helping to assure that undergraduate CM education effectively prepares students to enter the profession, ABET significantly compliments CMAA’s mission and vision.
 Moreover, both CMAA and ABET are delivery-system neutral, advancing professionalism regardless of specific delivery methods.

 Individuals can become involved in the CM accreditation process as ABET program evaluators.
 CMAA prefers to work with Certified Construction Managers (CCMs) as program evaluators and CCM recertification points are available for this service.
-For more information, contact Mariam Ghaussy at CMAA.
+Contact CMAA or ABET for additional details.